keel-hq/keel/readme.md

 If you don't want to expose your Keel service - I would recommend using [https://webhookrelay.com/](https://webhookrelay.com/) which can deliver webhooks to your internal Keel service through a sidecar container.

+#### Polling

+Since only the owners of docker registries can control webhooks - it's sometimes convenient to use polling.
+Be aware that registries can be rate limited so it's a good practice to set up reasonable polling intervals.

 ### Step 2: Kubernetes